uva-slp/git-hw-to-fork/flickr.md

 ```php
 define('FLICKR_CACHE_DIR', CACHE . 'flickr/');
 ```
-You will also need to write a controller class GalleryController to handle the gallery and save it to /app/controllers/gallery_controller.php :
+You have to write a controller class GalleryController to handle the gallery and save it to /app/controllers/gallery_controller.php :
 ```php
 class GalleryController extends AppController{